pas-campitiello/python/notes.md

 ## Python 2+ or Python 3+?

-Arguably, Python became famous starting from the version 2.0.
-But which is the most important version to use or to start with?
+Which is the most important version to use or to start with?
 After some readings online about Python usage, especially

 - https://wiki.python.org/moin/Python2orPython3